napoldejpassornratchakul/final_project/README.md

 because, it's quite complicated code but after I tested all there is not bug, it can change value correctly for example.
 If I change the ID of the user who be lead on the project table. both of them will change too:

+and sometime its will added person.csv from somewhere I tried to find the bug already but I couldn't find it

 my missing:
 I think my missing point is sometime you need to login twice to get the role that you want: because, early there are have only 3 role, so sometime you need to login twice